a-morales/kwm/README.md

 *EARLY multiple monitor support:*

-Currently *Kwm* only looks for active monitors upon startup, and so if a monitor is connected or disconnected while *Kwm* is running, it has to be restarted.

 To send a window to the prev/next monitor, the hotkeys ctrl+alt+p/n can be used.

 Moving a window with the mouse WILL BREAK the window-trees of both monitors, however a window CAN be toggled